In Part I of this series we looked at the four elements of intercultural team building:

 Universal & Situational Perspectives on Relationships

 In some cultures, building relationships means meeting at each other’s homes and doing social things together outside of work.
 This can be a big issue in intercultural teams, because some cultures see relationship as more Universal, and others as more Situational.

 The Situational Perspective: "Work is work, family is family, social is social."

 The Universal Perspective: "Once I make a commitment to my colleague at work, I universally invite that person into other spheres in my life."

-(To learn more about the Situational Vs. Universal Dimension of Culture, read our article about the Relationship dimension, #2 of the 12 Dimensions of Culture.
+To learn more about the Situational Vs. Universal Dimension of Culture, read our article about the Relationship dimension, #2 of the 12 Dimensions of Culture.